-- The 1900 and 1904 Olympic football tournaments were originally composed of demonstration matches, but have subsequently been upgraded to official status by the IOC with medals attributed to the teams based upon the match results (there is also evidence that a football demonstration occurred in 1896).
+- The 1900 and 1904 Olympic football tournaments were originally composed of demonstration matches, but have subsequently been upgraded to official status by the IOC with medals attributed to the teams based on the match results (there is also evidence that a football demonstration occurred in 1896).

 - The United States had two of the three football teams at the 1904 Games, taking the silver and bronze medals.

 - In 1920, Czechoslovakia abandoned the final Olympic football match against Belgium after 40 minutes with Belgium leading 2–0.
 Czechoslovakia was disqualified, and a mini-tournament to figure out the other medalists was held, with Spain beating the Netherlands for second place 3–1.

 - The 1932 Olympic Games was not supposed to include football as part of the program, due to the low popularity of football in the United States.
 The world governing body for Football (FIFA) and the IOC also disagreed over the status of amateur players, and so football was dropped from the Games.
-This led to FIFA organizing their own World Cup, which was first held in 1930.
+This led to FIFA organizing its own World Cup, which was first held in 1930.

 - The highest goal scorer in an Olympic football tournament was Hungarian Ferenc Bene, who scored 12 goals in Tokyo 1964.
 This beat the record by Sophus Nielsen, who scored 11 goals for Denmark in 1908 (including 10 goals in their 17-1 match against France).